ibm-cloud-docs/openshift/openshift_clusters.md

    3. Toggle disk encryption.
 By default, [worker nodes feature AES 256-bit disk encryption](/docs/openshift?topic=openshift-security#workernodes).
 10. If you do not have the required infrastructure permissions to create a cluster, the **Infrastructure permissions checker** lists the missing permissions.
 Ask your account owner to [set up the API key](/docs/openshift?topic=openshift-users#api_key) with the required permissions.

-11. Fill out the **Resource details** to customize the unique cluster name and any [tags](/docs/account?topic=account-tag) that you want to use to organize your {{site.data.keyword.cloud_notm}} resources, such as the team or billing department.
+11. Complete the **Resource details** to customize the unique cluster name and any [tags](/docs/account?topic=account-tag) that you want to use to organize your {{site.data.keyword.cloud_notm}} resources, such as the team or billing department.

 12. In the **Summary** pane, review the order summary and then click **Create**.
 A worker pool is created with the number of workers that you specified.
 You can see the progress of the worker node deployment in the **Worker nodes** tab.
    *  Your cluster might take some time to provision the {{site.data.keyword.openshiftshort}} master and all worker nodes and enter a   **Normal** state.
 Note that even if the cluster is ready, some parts of the cluster that are used by other services, such as Ingress  secrets or registry image pull secrets, might still be in process.
-Wait until the cluster is ready before continuing to the  next step by checking that the **Ingress subdomain** follows a pattern of `<cluster_name>.<region>.containers.appdomain.cloud`.
+Before you continue, wait until the cluster is ready by checking that the **Ingress subdomain** follows a pattern of `<cluster_name>.<region>.containers.appdomain.cloud`.
    *  Every worker node is assigned a unique worker node ID and domain name that must not be changed manually after the cluster is created.
 Changing the ID or domain name prevents the {{site.data.keyword.openshiftshort}} master from managing your cluster.<p class="tip">Is your cluster not in a **Normal** state?
 Check out the [Debugging clusters](/docs/openshift?topic=openshift-cs_troubleshoot) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/openshift?topic=openshift-firewall#firewall_outbound).</p>
 13. After your cluster is created, you can [begin working with your cluster by configuring your CLI session](/docs/openshift?topic=openshift-access_cluster).
 For more possibilities, review the [Next steps](/docs/openshift?topic=openshift-clusters#next_steps).